elixir-lang/elixir/lib/elixir/pages/mix-and-otp/agent.md

 We have first defined a setup callback with the help of the `setup/1` macro.
 The `setup/1` macro defines a callback that is run before every test, in the same process as the test itself.

-Note that we need a mechanism to pass the `bucket` pid from the callback to the test.
+Note that we need a mechanism to pass the `bucket` PID from the callback to the test.
 We do so by using the *test context*.
 When we return `%{bucket: bucket}` from the callback, ExUnit will merge this map into the test context.
 Since the test context is a map itself, we can pattern match the bucket out of it, providing access to the bucket inside the test:

 ```elixir
 test "stores values by key", %{bucket: bucket} do